Chaitalykundu/Web-Development/01-HTML/1-Basics/06-imports/Theory/2-favicon.md

 # Favicon

-- A favicon is **a small image** displayed next to the page title in the browser tab.
+- A favicon is a **small image** displayed next to the page title in the browser tab.

-* A favicon is a small image, so it should be a simple image with **high contrast**.
+- A favicon is a small image, so it should be a simple image with **high contrast**.

+&nbsp;

 &nbsp;